 Leetonia is a very small village located in the state of Ohio.
 With a population of 1,904 people and two constituent neighborhoods, Leetonia is the 443rd largest community in Ohio.
 Leetonia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Leetonia is generally considered to be a blue-collar town.
-39.65% of the Leetonia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Leetonia is a village of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Leetonia who work in sales jobs (13.52%), office and administrative support (9.84%), and healthcare (8.20%).
+When you are in Leetonia, you'll notice that it is more blue-collar than most other communities in America.
+43.33% of Leetonia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Leetonia is a village of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Leetonia who work in sales jobs (10.91%), food service (9.22%), and office and administrative support (8.05%).

-Leetonia’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Leetonia’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The people who call Leetonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leetonia residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Leetonia include Irish, Italian, English, and French .
+Important ancestries of people in Leetonia include Irish, Italian, English, and Welsh.

 The most common language spoken in Leetonia is English.
 Other important languages spoken here include Italian and Spanish.